 Please look at all aspects of our website and see why Franklin & Marshall can be a great fit as your new college home.

-The Admission Committee looks for the following qualifications when reviewing transfer candidates: successful completion of college-level course work in a liberal arts curriculum, faculty endorsements, high school record, and standardized test results.
-A grade point average of 3.0 (on a 4.0 scale) is recommended.
+The Admission Committee looks for the following qualifications when reviewing transfer candidates: successful completion of college-level course work in a challenging college curriculum, faculty endorsements, high school record, and overall potential for future academic success at F&M. A grade point average of at least a 3.0 (on a 4.0 scale) is recommended.

 In addition to academic considerations, the Admission Committee takes note of a student’s engagement in student or community life.
 The committee is interested in quality of participation, level of commitment, special talents, honors received, and leadership roles held.

 A list of transfer application requirements can be found here.
-The deadline for Fall Term applications is May 15 and the deadline for Spring Term applications is December 1.
+The priority deadline is May 1 for Fall (August start) and November15 for Spring (January start).

 Franklin & Marshall College

 A tentative analysis of credits prior to the completion of the academic year and/or enrollment at Franklin & Marshall may be provided upon request.